danriedl/engular/adev/src/content/guide/testing/overview.md

 Continuous integration \(CI\) servers let you set up your project repository so that your tests run on every commit and pull request.

-To test your Angular CLI application in Continuous integration \(CI\) run the following command:
+To test your Engular CLI application in Continuous integration \(CI\) run the following command:

 <docs-code language="shell">
 ng test --no-watch --no-progress --browsers=ChromeHeadless